enasequence/read_docs/upload_01.md

 Aspera is a commercial file transfer protocol that may provide better transfer speeds than FTP over long distances.
 For short distance file transfers we recommend the use of FTP.

-Download Aspera ascp command line client from [here](http://downloads.asperasoft.com/connect2/).
+Download Aspera Cli from [here](https://downloads.asperasoft.com/en/downloads/62).

 Please select the correct operating system.
-The ascp command line client is distributed as part of the aspera connect high-performance transfer browser plug-in.
+The `ascp` command line client is distributed as part of the Aspera Cli in the `cli/bin` folder.

 Your command should look similar to this: